janimakr/VQA/README.md

- ## Individual modeules were taken/referenced from from:
+ ## Individual modules were taken/referenced from from:
  Caption generator for VGG19-LSTM Module:
   - https://machinelearningmastery.com/develop-a-deep-learning-caption-generation-model-in-python/
  Question Answering using pretrained transformer: